How to Prepare to Buy a House in One Year

 Typically, closing on a house takes around 30 to 45 days.
 Of course, this can vary based on factors like your loan type and the sellers' situation.

-And there we have it – your handy, easy, step-by-step guide to buying your first home in a year.
+And there you have it—a straightforward, step-by-step guide to buying your first home in a year.

-From the moment you decide to dip your toes in the housing market, through the thrilling search for your dream home, right up to the victory lap of the closing process.
-Remember that each step is an essential part of your journey.
+From the moment you decide to explore the housing market, to the exciting search for your dream home, and finally, to the closing process, each step is an important part of your journey.

 Rebecca